awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `DisableNetworking`  <a name="cfn-ecs-taskdefinition-containerdefinition-disablenetworking"></a>
 When this parameter is true, networking is disabled within the container\.
 This parameter maps to `NetworkDisabled` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/)\.
-This parameter is not supported for Windows containers or tasks that use the awsvpc network mode\.
+This parameter is not supported for Windows containers\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DnsSearchDomains`  <a name="cfn-ecs-taskdefinition-containerdefinition-dnssearchdomains"></a>
 A list of DNS search domains that are presented to the container\.
 This parameter maps to `DnsSearch` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--dns-search` option to [docker run](https://docs.docker.com/engine/reference/run/#security-configuration)\.
-This parameter is not supported for Windows containers or tasks that use the awsvpc network mode\.
+This parameter is not supported for Windows containers\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DnsServers`  <a name="cfn-ecs-taskdefinition-containerdefinition-dnsservers"></a>
 A list of DNS servers that are presented to the container\.
 This parameter maps to `Dns` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--dns` option to [docker run](https://docs.docker.com/engine/reference/run/#security-configuration)\.
-This parameter is not supported for Windows containers or tasks that use the awsvpc network mode\.
+This parameter is not supported for Windows containers\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)